CMDB asset management vs ITAM: Key differences explained

 1. What is the main difference between CMDB and ITAM?

-The difference between CMDB and ITAM comes down to the question each one answers.
-ITAM tracks ownership, cost, warranty, contracts, and lifecycle status, so it answers “what do we own and what does it cost?”
-A CMDB tracks configuration state, relationships, and change history, so it answers “how is this configured and what depends on it?”
+The difference between CMDB and ITAM comes down to the question each answers.
+ITAM tracks ownership, cost, warranty, contracts, and lifecycle status (“what do we own and what does it cost?”).
+A CMDB tracks configuration state, relationships, change history, and service impact (“how is this configured and what depends on it?”).
 Most enterprises run both and connect them through a shared identifier.

 2. What is a CMDB and how does it support asset management?